resola-ai/jobs/README.md

 ## Team structure

-Basically we implement product teams for each of the product that we develop
+Product teams for each of the product that we develop

 - 5~10 engineers in each team
 - 1 Product Manager or Project Manager per team